 This 4 hour interactive virtual workshop consolidates your understanding of the course materials.
 The timetable include pre-session technical assistance and networking, followed by a review of the self-study material with Q & A. In breakout groups you will take part in a demonstration of SusQI teaching and explore different approaches.
 By the end of the workshop you should feel equipped to integrate the SusQI framework into Quality Improvement teaching.

-Frances led the development of CSH's principles of sustainable clinical practice and the innovative Sustainable Specialties programmes.
+Frances is CSH Medical Director and led the development of the principles of sustainable clinical practice and the innovative Sustainable Specialties programmes.
 She has a particular interest in engaging health professionals in clinical transformation and sustainable leadership.

-Siobhan is our QI Education Lead at CSH working on a national project supporting the integration of sustainability into quality improvement healthcare education.
+Siobhan is the CSH QI Education Lead, working nationally to integrate sustainability into quality improvement healthcare education.
 She is a registered nurse with a background in emergency nursing, primary care, clinical research delivery, management and teaching.
-Siobhan graduated from the NIHR Advanced Leadership Programme in 2019.
-She is the founder of the grass-roots movement Parents for Future in Norwich and also co-founded Eco Action Families.
+Siobhan graduated from the NIHR Advanced Leadership Programme in 2019 and is the founder of the grass-roots movement Parents for Future in Norwich and also co-founded Eco Action Families.

 Dr Rosie Spooner